-- a statement of purpose (if you are applying for an Entering or Continuing Fellowship).
+- a statement of purpose (if you are applying for a Continuing Fellowship).

-Awarded by the Department, the College of Liberal Arts, and the Graduate School, fellowships provide a yearly stipend of at least $16,000, plus full tuition remission.
+Awarded by the College of Liberal Arts and the Graduate School, fellowships provide a yearly stipend of at least $20,000, plus full tuition remission.
 For entering students, the primary criterion is an outstanding academic record; for continuing students the determinant is superior academic performance in the program.
 The Department will nominate exceptional applicants for fellowships awarded by the College of Liberal Arts and by the Office of Graduate Studies; there is no separate application for these fellowships.

 Linguistics Department Teaching Assistantships and Assistant Instructorships

-The Linguistics Department awarded 17 teaching assistantships/assistant instructorships in 2011-2012.
+The Department of Linguistics awards teaching assistantships/assistant instructorships each year.
 In addition to providing a monthly salary, these awards provide tuition assistance and faculty-staff medical benefits.
 Assistant instructors teach their own classes and serve as the instructors of record for those classes.
 Assistant instructorships in the Department of Linguistics are awarded to advanced graduate students in the doctoral program.

 Each non-U.S. graduate student must take and pass the English Oral Proficiency Assessment and attend a two-day orientation program in order to be eligible to accept a teaching assistantship.

-The department annually awards several Carlota S. Smith Fellowships to support research; applicants must be in the doctoral program.
+The department annually awards several Carlota S. Smith Fellowships to support research; applicants must be in the doctoral program, and must have completed 30 hours or have an MA to be eligible.
 The fellowships are primarily intended to support pre-dissertation research (e.g., research toward the completion of a qualifying paper) or preliminary work for a student’s dissertation project.

 Graduate Research Assistantship

 Graduate research assistantships are sometimes available from faculty members whose research projects are supported by grants from outside agencies.
 Discretion in making such appointments rests with the individual faculty members.
-The primary criterion will be qualification for doing the kind of work required.
+The primary criterion is qualification for doing the kind of work required.